-Prospects for significant advances in mesoscale air-sea interaction in the coming years are extremely bright.
-Currently, strong community efforts and enthusiasm exist for building sustained observational networks to characterize detailed physical and biogeochemical processes across the air-sea coupled boundary layers (e.g., OceanObs'19 White Papers; OASIS).
-New satellite missions with advanced instrument technology and retrieval algorithms continue to be developed to improve our capability to monitor state variables pertinent to air-sea interactions at fine scales and high accuracy.
-These new observations lead to updated physical parameterizations that are increasingly more scale-aware and potentially built with stochastic schemes that account for rectified effects of eddy transports on air-sea flux and large-scales.
-More field experiments are being designed with close integration with process-oriented and data assimilative modeling to help not only design the sampling plans but also improve the parameterizations and skills in prediction models (e.g., Cronin et al. 2009; Cravatte et al. 2016; Kessler et al. 2019; Sprintall et al. 2020; Shroyer et al. 2021; Shinoda et al. 2021).
+Prospects for significant advances in mesoscale air-sea interaction in the coming years are incredibly bright.
+Strong community efforts and enthusiasm exist for building sustained observational networks to characterize detailed physical and biogeochemical processes across the air-sea coupled boundary layers (e.g., OceanObs'19 White Papers; OASIS; US CLIVAR's airsea interaction research initiatives).
+New satellite missions with advanced instrument technology and retrieval algorithms will continue to improve our capability to monitor state variables pertinent to air-sea interactions at fine scales and with increased accuracy.
+These new observations will lead to updated physical parameterizations that are becoming increasingly more scale-aware and that can be potentially built with stochastic schemes that account for rectified effects of eddy transports on air-sea flux and large scales.
+More field experiments are being coordinated via close integration with process-oriented and data assimilative modeling to help not only develop the sampling plans but also improve the parameterizations and skills in prediction models (e.g., Cronin et al. 2009; Cravatte et al. 2016; Kessler et al. 2019; Sprintall et al. 2020; Shroyer et al. 2021; Shinoda et al. 2021; Newman et al. 2022).
 The climate modeling community is developing and refining high-resolution Earth system model simulations with advanced physical parametrizations.
-International partnership and coordination are becoming ever more solid, enabling the design of multi-model, multi-ensemble, high-resolution coupled modeling protocols and diagnostic frameworks.
-The identified common biases in mesoscale air-sea interaction in such climate models, in turn, guide the sampling strategy of observing systems and process studies.
+International partnership and coordination are becoming increasingly solid, enabling the design of multi-model, multi-ensemble, high-resolution coupled modeling protocols and diagnostic frameworks.
+The identified common biases in mesoscale airsea interaction in such climate models, in turn, guide the sampling strategy of observing systems and process studies.
 Ensemble data assimilation systems are rapidly advancing, yielding more accurate observationally constrained ocean, atmosphere, and biogeochemical state estimates critical for sub-seasonal to decadal predictions (e.g., Penny and Hamill 2017; Verdy and Mazloff 2017).
-Overall, the successful coordination across observations, modeling, and theories has been critical, and these coordinated efforts will and should continue to enhance Earth system prediction skills from weather forecasts to climate projection scales.
+Overall, the successful coordination across observations, modeling, and theories has been critical, and these coordinated efforts will and should continue to enhance Earth system prediction skills across scales from weather forecasts to climate projection scales.
+Acknowledgments The authors of the paper are the scientists participating in the US CLIVAR Working Group on Mesoscale and frontal-scale ocean-atmosphere interactions and influence on large-scale climate.
+The authors thank Mike Patterson, Jennie Zhu, and Sam Coakley at US CLIVAR for sponsoring and supporting the Working Group activities.
+The authors thank Dr. Kuwano-Yoshida and two anonymous reviewers for their constructive comments.
+We also thank Natalie Renier at the WHOI Creative Studio for her assistance with scientific illustrations.
+Seo acknowledges support from NSF (OCE-2022846, OCE-2148120), NOAA (NA19OAR4310376), NASA (80NSSC21K1524), and WHOI (Francis E. Fowler IV Center for Ocean and Climate).
+Data Availability Statement Datasets used in the figures are based on ERA5 (Hersbach et al. 2020), NOAA OI SST (Reynolds et al. 2007), climate model simulations from the HighResMIP (Haarsma et al. 2016), or already published papers as cited in the figure captions.